merklejerk/flex-ether/README.md

 The ENS address will also have to be set up with the ENS contract on the respective network to properly resolve.

-##### The ENS cache
-Once an address is resolved, the address will be cached for future calls.
-Each address has a TTL, or time-to-live, defined, which specifies how long the cache should be retained.
-However, many ENS registrations unintentionally leave the TTL at the default of `0`, which would imply no caching.
-So, by default, cache TTLs are clamped to be at least one hour.
-You can configure this behavior yourself by setting the `FlexEther.ens.minTTL` property to the minimum number of *milliseconds* to keep a cache entry.

 ### Instance Properties
 A contract instance exposes a few properties, most of which you are free to change.
 Many of these can also be overridden in individual call options.

 - `gasBonus (Number)` Gas limit estimate bonus for transactions, where `0.01 = +1%`.
 May be negative.
 - `gasPriceBonus (Number)` Gas price bonus for transactions, where `0.01 = +1%`.
 May be negative.
-- `web3 (Web3)` Web3 instance used.
 - `async getTransactionCount(addr)` Get the nonce for an account.
 - `async resolveBlockDirective(blockNum)` Resolve a block directive (e.g., `41204102` or `-2`) to a block number.
 - `async getChainId()` Get the chain ID of the connected network.